abronte/PysparkProxy/README.md

 Currently only some basic functionalities with the `SparkContext`, `sqlContext` and `DataFrame` classes have been implemented.
 See the [tests](https://github.com/abronte/PysparkProxy/tree/master/tests) for more on what is currently working.

 ## Getting Started
+Pyspark Proxy requires set up a server where your Spark is located and simply install the package locally where you want to execute code from.

+### On Server
 Install pyspark proxy via pip:
 ```
 pip install pysparkproxy
 ```

-First you need to set up the API server with `spark-submit`.
-This needs to live wherever your spark driver executes from and is what calls the functions in pyspark.
+Set up the API server with `spark-submit`.
+The API server is what calls the functions in pyspark.

 For [example](https://github.com/abronte/PysparkProxy/blob/master/examples/pyspark_proxy_server.py):